cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 ```

 Carefully look at the post-synthesis gate-level netlist in `post-synt.v`
+and load the design into Synopsys Design Vision to examine the critical
-and the results from running the fast-functional gate-level simulation to
+path.
+Carefully look and the results from running the fast-functional
+gate-level simulation to verify that the design is passing the test.
-verify that the GCD unit was successfully pushed through the ASIC
+Convince yourself that the GCD unit was successfully pushed through the
-front-end flow.
+ASIC front-end flow.